SyedAsadAbrar/revision-notes/javascript/oop-in-javascript/inheritance.md

 }

 // Linking prototypes
-Student.prototype = Object.create(Person.prototype);
+// The prototype of a student will be the prototype of Person now Student.prototype = Object.create(Person.prototype);

 Student.prototype.introduce = function () {
   console.log(`My name is ${this.firstName} and I study ${course}`);
 }

+Student.prototype.constructor = Student;

 const mike = new Student('Mike', 2020, 'Computer Science');
 mike.calcAge();   // 17